mikeizbicki/lab-transactions/README.md

 We saw in the last lab that the database is able to automatically enforce certain types of correctness.
 But there are other types of correctness that no database can check automatically.

-In our this project, one of the properties of our `balances` table is that
+In this project, one of the properties of our `balances` table is that
 ```
 SELECT sum(balance) FROM balances;
 ```